alexanderchr/webpack-dev-node/README.md

 # webpack-dev-node

-Node's response to `webpack-dev-middleware`.
-It starts a webpack watcher, runs the main entry, and sends signals for it to refresh whenever new code is generated.
+`webpack-dev-middleware` but for node targets.
+It starts a webpack watcher, runs an output file, and sends signals for it to refresh whenever new code is generated.

 ## Usage